-Metoprolol succinate costs about twice as much as metoprolol tartrate if you’re paying for the drug out of your pocket without assistance from your health insurance plan.
-It may cost between $13 and $45 for a one-month supply, while metoprolol tartrate may cost anywhere from $4 to $20 for a one-month supply.
-For the most current price estimates, visit GoodRx.com.
+Metoprolol succinate costs about twice as much as metoprolol tartrate if you’re paying for the drug out of pocket without assistance from your health insurance plan.
+The most current price estimates are available at GoodRx.com.
+Metoprolol succinate may cost between $14 and $44 for a one-month supply, while metoprolol tartrate may cost anywhere from $4 to $18 for a one-month supply.

-If you have prescription coverage through your health plan, the price you pay for these drugs may be less.
+If you have prescription coverage through your health insurance plan, the price you pay for these drugs may be lower.

 Because both drugs contain the same active medication, they cause similar side effects.
-The chart below lists examples of side effects of metoprolol tartrate and metoprolol succinate.
+The table below lists examples of side effects of metoprolol tartrate and metoprolol succinate.

 |Common side effects||Metoprolol tartrate||Metoprolol succinate|